matthew-setiawan/Analogue-Music-Synthesizer/report/timing_analysis.md

 ### 3.1 Methodology

-To determine the timing requirements for tasks and interrupts, we computed the average execution time for each task across all 32 intervals.To determine the timing requirements for tasks and interrupts, we computed the average execution time for each task across all 32 intervals.This was then validated with the FreeRTOS stats buffer timer which appeared to show similar estimated time values when timed for.
+To determine the timing requirements for tasks and interrupts, we computed the average execution time for each task across all 32 intervals.However, for CAN_RX tasks this .This was then validated with the FreeRTOS stats buffer timer which appeared to show similar estimated time values when timed for.
+When we tim

 Figure 1 and 2 demonstrate the timing analysis of tasks in the system.